aavzz/notifier/README.md

 login = "foo"
 #Your beeline password
 password = "bar"
-#The addressee will see this string as the name of the message sender
+#The addressee will see this string as the name of the message sender.
-#The name is usually pre-configured on the operator's side
+#The name is usually pre-configured on the operator's side.
 sender = "baz"

 [websms]